-Are you traveling to Colombia and looking for things to do in Cali?
+Are you traveling to Colombia and looking for best things to do in Cali?

 Cali is a city that is not only famous for Salsa dancing but also with seasoned travelers and beginner backpackers who are looking to connect with the sizzling side of Colombia’s Valle de Cauca.